Ester Noronha

-Ester Valerie Noronha (born 12 September 1992) is an Indian actress and singer known for her work in Telugu, Kannada, Hindi, and Konkani films.
-She is best known for her roles in Bhimavaram Bullodu (2014), Shakeela (2020), Lanke (2021), Sophiya, and the crime thriller series Recce (2022).
+Ester Valerie Noronha is an Indian actress and director, who works in Telugu, Kannada, Hindi, and Konkani films.
+She is known for her roles in Bhimavaram Bullodu (2014), Shakeela (2020), Lanke (2021), Sophiya, and the crime thriller series Recce (2022).

-Early and personal life
+Personal life

-Ester Noronha was born to Valerian Noronha and Janet Noronha in Kaup.
-She debuted on the Konkani stage as "Baby Ester" at the age of 8.

 Noronha married singer and rapper Noel Sean in January 2019 after being engaged for a year.
 On 31 October 2020, they made it public on social media that they had been officially divorced after being separated for a year.

 Career

-Noronha debuted in a non-commercial Bollywood film Baromas.
-The film went on to be played and nominated in various film festivals around the world including the 2012 South Asian International Film Festival in New York and the DCIFF (DC Independent Film Festival) in Washington, DC.

 She was cast by director Teja in his Telugu film 1000 Abaddalu (2013).
 Noronha was immediately signed for Bhimavaram Bullodu opposite Sunil.

-In 2017, Noronha made her debut on the Konkani tiatr stage as a singer in the play Goy, Goykar, Goykarponn (Goa, Goan, Goaness) by Mariano Fernandes.
-In June 2023, she made her acting debut in Mhoji Khori Maim (My Real Mother) by Comedian Brian.